Greca (clothing)

-The greca, or more properly the douillette, is a clerical double-breasted overcoat worn over the cassock.
+The greca, also known as the douillette, is a double-breasted overcoat worn over the cassock by some Catholic Church clergy.
 The greca is slightly longer than the cassock so as to entirely cover it.

-The greca is black except in the case of the Pope who wears a white greca.
+The greca is usually black; the exception is the Pope, who wears a white greca.
 The black greca may have either a plain or velvet collar.
 The greca is usually worn in place of the manto, the clerical ankle-length cloak, with or without shoulder cape, worn over the cassock.

-The greca, or douillette, came into the Catholic Church through France, was adapted from civil wear for the clergy in 1812, and has changed little since.

-The douillette came to be called a "greca", the Italian word for "Greek", as it reminded Roman clergy of the long black overcoat worn by Eastern priests.
+The greca (Italian) or douillette (French), came into the Italian Catholic Church through France, was adapted from civil wear for the clergy in 1812.
+It has changed little since.
+The term "greca", the Italian word for "Greek", was due to being reminiscent of the long black overcoat worn by Eastern Orthodox priests.